lyme disease in dogs

 In some rare cases, Lyme disease can cause kidney damage, which may show up as a sudden onset of vomiting, weight loss, lethargy and increased water intake.

 There are many different types of tests for Lyme disease, but the current favorite is a test for specific antibodies that will show up in a blood test.
+Most veterinarians prefer to run a blood test called a C6 antibody.
+This test gives a quantitative value to assess the severity of infection, and makes it easier to decide whether or not treatment is recommended.
 While testing for Lyme disease is not complicated, deciding what to do with a positive result can lead to muddy waters.

 If a dog tests positive for Lyme disease, he should be treated, right?
 Well, not exactly.
 Lyme disease in veterinary medicine is a complicated matter.
 From testing to treatment to prevention, there are many different opinions in the veterinary community regarding the best course of action.